openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### provideBlockHeaderData

+**🔵 Live and Past Data Modes** - This provider is available in both live and past data modes.

 This provider supplies essential block header information including block number, timestamp, witness, and basic block metadata.
 It provides lightweight block data that is perfect for applications that need block timing and identification information without the overhead of full block content.
 Block header data includes critical blockchain timing information and witness rotation details that are essential for many blockchain applications.
 The provider delivers header information efficiently, making it ideal for high-frequency monitoring applications or resource-constrained environments.
 It automatically integrates with your filters, providing block context alongside event notifications.
-The provider works with both live and past data modes, enabling real-time block header monitoring and historical blockchain timing analysis.

 ``` ts
 /**